-No matter what you’re looking for, I’ll be including a collection of karts that will hopefully cover every base available to be thought about when buying a rig; whether it’s your kid’s first kart, or if they just need an upgrade.
+No matter what you’re looking for, I’ll be including a collection of karts that will hopefully cover every base, whether it’s your kid’s first kart, or if they just need an upgrade.
 But first, we’ll cover some things to consider when buying a kart for your child.

 Before You Buy A Go-Kart For Kids

-What you’ll probably find while browsing for different karts is that there’s two distinct types of rig; shifter and automatic.
+What you’ll probably find while browsing for different karts is that there are two distinct types of rig: shifter and automatic.

 As it sounds, a shifter kart either has a clutch pedal and stick shift attached to the wheel, or a pair of paddles on the back of the wheel to shift up and down gears.
 The advantage of a shifter rig is the variety of speeds that can be selected, therefore giving the driver more control and better ability to make crucial overtakes by shifting down for more torque when needed.

 However, in the Cadet class, you’ll rarely find any race tracks that offer shifter kart series.
-It’s recommended for very experienced racers; kids who have been racing competitively since they were first able to sit in a kart.
+It’s recommended for very experienced racers and kids who have been racing competitively since they were first able to sit in a kart.

-It adds another variable to think about while they’re racing and although it can easily be done with practice and repetition, automatic karts are just as fast and competitive without this extra element to worry about.
+It adds another variable to think about while they’re racing, and although it can easily be done with practice and repetition, automatic karts are often just as competitive without this extra element to worry about.

 For that reason, I’ve picked out a number of karts that don’t have a shifter function.
-In my own personal experience, I didn’t even sit in a shifter kart until I was in the Senior categories of racing, even then, I preferred the lack of shifting because I had more focus on my raw driving abilities.
+In my own personal experience, I didn’t even sit in a shifter kart until I was in the Senior categories of racing, and even then I preferred the lack of shifting because I could focus more on my raw driving abilities.

 The 4 Best Go-Karts For 10-Year-Old Kids

 They’re certainly considered to be on the more luxury side of things, especially when considering the standard prices for their rigs and looking at the gear they offer, but they’ve recently been shown to provide the same quality for a lesser price.
-The Neos chassis will differ slightly between whether you order the Micro Swift or the Mini Swift variants, but the overall look will stay the same.
+The Neos chassis will differ slightly between the Micro Swift and the Mini Swift variants, but the overall look will stay the same.

 Mostly white and highlighted by greens and reds, an homage to the Italian racing pedigree they came from, the Neos is the fully revamped version of their previously winning Rookie model.
 And by ‘revamped’ I mean you can barely recognize the Neos when compared to the Rookie!